The Lloyd L. Gregory School of Pharmacy

 Doctorat d’exercice en Pharmacie, Universite’ Saint-Joseph – Beirut, Lebanon; Pharm.D., Lebanese American University – Byblos, Lebanon

-Dr. Chahine is involved in several professional organizations, including the American Association of Colleges of Pharmacy (AACP), the American College of Clinical Pharmacy (ACCP), the American Society for Clinical Pathology (ASCP), Christian Pharmacists Fellowship International (CPFI), the Florida Pharmacy Association (FPA), the Florida Society of Health-System Pharmacists (FSHP), and the Society of Infectious Diseases Pharmacists (SIDP).
-He is currently on the Board of Directors for FSHP and is chair of the ACCP Infectious Diseases Practice and Research Network.
-He served as the president of the Palm Beach Society of Health-System Pharmacists in 2014.
+Dr. Chahine is involved in several professional organizations, including the American Association of Colleges of Pharmacy (AACP), American College of Clinical Pharmacy (ACCP), American Society of Consultant Pharmacists (ASCP), Christian Pharmacists Fellowship International (CPFI), Florida Pharmacy Association (FPA), Florida Society of Health-System Pharmacists (FSHP), and Society of Infectious Diseases Pharmacists (SIDP).
+He served on the board of directors for FSHP, as chair of the ACCP Infectious Diseases Practice and Research Network, and as president of the Palm Beach Society of Health-System Pharmacists.
 In addition, he co-led medical mission trips to Alaska, Brazil, the Dominican Republic, and Zambia.

-Dr. Chahine is recognized by the Board of Pharmacy Specialties as board certified pharmacotherapy specialist with added qualifications in infectious diseases.
-He has completed certificate programs in teaching and learning, research and scholarship, as well as leadership and management through ACCP; in immunizations, medication therapy management, and travel health through the American Public Health Association (APhA); in immunizations through Drug Store News; in point-of-care testing through the National Association of Chain Drug Stores (NACDS); in optimal outcome teaching through PBA; and in OSCEology through the University of Toronto.
+Dr. Chahine is recognized by the Board of Pharmacy Specialties as Board Certified Pharmacotherapy Specialist and Board Certified Infectious Diseases Pharmacist.
+He has completed certificate programs in teaching and learning, research and scholarship, leadership and management, as well as precision medicine and applied pharmacogenomics through ACCP; in immunizations, medication therapy management, and travel health through APhA; in immunizations through Drug Store News; in point-of-care testing through NACDS; in optimal outcome teaching through PBA; and in OSCEology through the University of Toronto.

-Dr. Chahine is an elected fellow of ACCP and is the recipient of eight teaching, practice, and service awards, including the 2018 Palm Beach County Medical Society Hero in Medicine Award, the 2017 FSHP Residency Preceptor of the Year Award, the 2016 FSHP Pharmacist Forerunner Award, the 2015 ACCP Infectious Diseases Practice and Research Network Clinical Practice Award, the 2013 Preceptor Servant Leader Award, the 2010 and 2009 Preceptor of Distinction Awards, and the 2008 Teacher of the Year Award.
+Dr. Chahine is a fellow of ACCP, ASCP, and FSHP.
+He is the recipient of several teaching, practice, and service awards including: 2018 ACCP Education Award, 2018 Parata Systems/Pharmacy Times Next-Generation Health-System Pharmacist of the Year Award, 2018 SIDP Gita Patel Best Practice Recognition Award, 2018 Palm Beach County Medical Society Hero in Medicine Award, 2017 FSHP Residency Preceptor of the Year Award, 2016 FSHP Pharmacist Forerunner Award, 2015 ACCP Infectious Diseases Practice and Research Network Clinical Practice Award, 2013 Preceptor Servant Leader Award, 2010 and 2009 Preceptor of Distinction Awards, and 2008 Teacher of the Year Award.